roadrunner-server/roadrunner-docs/usage/caveats.md

 ## Exit and Die functions
 Please note that you should not use any of the following methods `die`, `exit`.
 Use buffered output if your library requires to write content to stdout.

+## WinCache
+Using roadrunner on Windows with WinCache extension might cause worker bytecode to stuck in memory.